ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 ## Step 4: Add ether from a Faucet {#add-ether-from-a-faucet}

 In order to deploy our smart contract to the test network, we’ll need "fake" ETH - or SepoliaETH.
 You can get SepoliaETH from a [faucet](https://www.alchemy.com/faucets#:~:text=A%20testnet%20faucet%20provides%20web3%20developers%20with%20free%20tokens%20for%20deploying%2C%20testing%2C%20and%20optimizing%20smart%20contracts%20on%20test%20blockchains%20such%20as%20Sepolia)!
 However, most faucets have other requirements - the [Alchemy faucet](https://www.alchemy.com/faucets/ethereum-sepolia) requires at least 0.001 ETH (about [US\$3 ](https://www.coinbase.com/converter/eth/usd)right now), while the [Infura faucet](https://www.infura.io/faucet/sepolia) requires an Infura account.
 This [Google Cloud faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) currently has no requirements, but this could change by the time you're reading this tutorial!
+Once you've used a faucet to get SepoliaETH, you can open MetaMask again to check your balance.

-## Step 5: Check your Balance {#check-balance}
+## Step 5: Check your Balance With Etherscan {#check-balance-with-etherscan}

-To double check our balance is there, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
-This will return the amount of ETH in our wallet.
-After you input your MetaMask account address and click “Send Request”, you should see a response like this:

-    `{"jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000"}`

-> **Note** This result is in wei, not ETH.
-Wei is used as the smallest denomination of ether.
-The conversion from wei to ETH is 1 eth = 10<sup>18</sup> wei.
-So if we convert 0xde0b6b3a7640000 to decimal we get 1\*10<sup>18</sup> wei, which equals 1 ETH.

-Phew!
-Our fake money is all there.
+To double check our balance is there, let’s use [Etherscan]([About Us (etherscan.io)](https://etherscan.io/aboutus)), the Ethereum block explorer!
+A [block explorer](https://www.sofi.com/learn/content/blockchain-explorer/)) is a website that lets you check out various transactions on the blockchain, keeping everything nice and transparent.

+Paste your wallet address [here](https://sepolia.etherscan.io/balancecheck-tool), and then click on the "Lookup" button.

 ## Step 6: Initialize our project {#initialize-project}